 For some reason, his words stung.
-“I can only imagine,” Madeline replied harshly.
+“I can only imagine,” Madeline replied, rolling her eyes.

 “In that regard, if you are ever in need of straightforward companionship, I am currently unattached,” Caslon offered.
 “I don’t play any games, and I keep exclusive for the duration.”

 Madeline couldn’t believe what she was hearing.
 She knew Caslon was forward, but really?
 At least he was damn honest.
 She had suspected he was also a shapeshifter, but what kind?
 A horny rabbit?

 Not looking amused, she popped the final piece of the doughnut into her mouth and spoke.

 “I’ll keep that in mind.
 So how was your sister’s flight?” she said, changing the subject.

 “Fine, I suppose.
 You should meet her sometime, not sure if you would get along, but that’s beside the point.”